microsoft/fluentui/packages/react-card/Spec.md

 Clicking the card surface can toggle the checkbox state to `selected`.
 Note that checkboxes are composed together as an additional component and are not provided by default.

+1. Rest

-1. Rest Default state is `unselected`
+   Default state is `unselected`

+2. Hover

-2. Hover cursor style changes to `pointer`, background color and elevation follows interactive styling to show visual feedback
+   Cursor style changes to `pointer`, background color and elevation follows interactive styling to show visual feedback

+3. Pressed

-3. Pressed cursor does not change background color and elevation follows interactive styling to show visual feedback for pressed state.
+   Cursor does not change background color and elevation follows interactive styling to show visual feedback for pressed state.

+4. Click

-4. MouseUp Card and Checkbox are both in selected state, clicking again toggles components to unselected state
+   Card and Checkbox are both in selected state, clicking again toggles components to unselected state

 ### Non-interactive cards